 You know the saying: ‘Measure twice, cut once.’
 Right?
 Well, the same goes for pinning.
 DOUBLE CHECK your work before sewing.
 I hate ripping out a seam.
 Ripping Out a Seam is taking the stitches out with some sort of sharp object, usually a seam ripper or razor blade, without damaging the fabric.
 Don’t actually rip them out like a wrestler tearing off their t-shirt… YIKES!

 No pointy pins hanging off the edge or you will have blood all over yourself and the fabric.
 It is extremely hard to pull the pins out while sewing if the heads are in the wrong place, on top of the fabric on the left of the needle.
 (Usually you will have your seam allowance facing into the arm of the machine – the opening where your right hand holds the fabric on the right side of the moving needle.
 If you have the bulk of your fabric in there, you will have a more difficult time sewing.
-Sometimes you can’t help but have a lot of fabric in the and will have to manage anyway.)
+Sometimes you can’t help but have a lot of fabric in there and will have to manage anyway.)
 Try to keep the smallest amount of fabric in the arm of the machine, your sewing life will be that much more enjoyable.
+If you don’t know what the arm of the machine is, see this post about threading a sewing machine.

 Using the pins perpendicular to the edge will give you the smoothest seam.
 There are times when I have had to pin something with the pins running parallel to the edge of the fabric.
 I really don’t like doing it this way but for some reason every once in a while it is the only way that will work.
 See the difference in outcomes when pinning perpendicularly vs parallel?

-Placing the pins perpendicularly also allows for more movement when sewing the seam.
+Placing the pins perpendicularly also allows for more movement of the seam allowance when sewing the seam.

 The pins are acting like temporary stitches.
 Use them with that in mind.just some sewing wisdom passed down from generation to generation